SUGAT-BAGDE/SUGAT-BAGDE/README.md

 # Hello, This is <b>Sugat</b>

-I am a high school student, but most importantly, a fascinated programmer and explorer of technology.
+I am a high school student, but most importantly, a passionate programmer and explorer of technology.

 ## My Skills